Peabody Veterans Memorial High School

 Peabody Veterans Memorial High School (PVMHS), also known as Peabody High School, is a comprehensive and competitive public high school in Peabody, Massachusetts, United States.
 It is the only comprehensive public high school in the Peabody School District, spanning grades 9–12 in the U.S. education system.
-It is particularly known for its performing arts program including its a D1 athletic program instrumental and choral ensembles and drama club.
+It is particularly known for its performing arts program including instrumental and choral ensembles and drama club.

+History

+Peabody High School has relocated four times since its establishment in 1850.
+From 1850 to 1855, the first Peabody High School was located at the Unitarian Church on Park Street in downtown Peabody.
+The building has since been converted into condominiums.

+The second Peabody High School was located on Stevens Street from 1855 to 1903.
+The building is now a Veterans of Foreign Wars Post.

+From 1904 to 1965, Peabody High School was located on Central Street.
+The building was later known as Seeglitz Junior High School and has since been renovated into affordable senior apartments owned by the Peabody Housing Authority.

+The fourth Peabody High School was located on Perkins Street between 1966 and 1971.
+The building was later repurposed into the Higgins Middle School and was demolished in 2016.

+The current Peabody High School, officially Peabody Veterans Memorial High School, was built on Lowell Street in 1972.

+In 2023, the City of Peabody announced it would build a new high school or move forward with a major renovation of the current building on Lowell Street.

 Academics

 The school's academic departments include AFJROTC, Business, Career and Technical Education, English, World Languages/ELL, Wellness, Mathematics, Performing Arts, Science, Social Studies, Special Education, and Visual Arts.

 The Air ForceJunior Reserve Officers' Training Corps (AFJROTC) program is a military-based set of courses for students interested in pursuing a military career.

-The Career and Technical Education Program has five approved career pathway programs: Cosmetology, Culinary Arts, Early Childhood Education, Electronics and Engineering, and Medical Assisting.
+The Career and Technical Education Program has six approved career pathway programs: Cosmetology, Culinary Arts, Early Childhood Education, Electronics and Engineering, Medical Assisting, and Criminal Justice.

 The Peabody Community School Program is a separate special education day school operated by PVMHS that assists students with emotional, behavioral, and learning disabilities.
 The school is a therapeutic environment with extensive differentiation, small classes, and focused behavioral programs.